Diego-AltF4/GLUFS/README.md

 The challenge we are going to solve is [flag leak from the PicoCTF platform](https://play.picoctf.org/practice/challenge/269?category=6&page=2).

-For this example, we will use the -ip option to indicate the server address, -port to indicate the server port, -b to indicate the binary, -flag to indicate the start of the flag, and finally, we specify the start and end of the iteration with -min and -max.
-If you do not specify the --s option, the `%p` format will be used by default.
+For this example, we will use the `-ip` option to indicate the server address, `-port` to indicate the server port, `-b` to indicate the binary, `-flag` to indicate the start of the flag, and finally, we specify the start and end of the iteration with `-min` and `-max`.
+If you do not specify the `--s` option, the `%p` format will be used by default.

 ```python
 ./glufs.py -ip saturn.picoctf.net  -port 50563 -b ./vuln  -flag picoCTF -min 20 -max 200